 Sataya Reef, also known as Dolphin House, is a horseshoe-shaped reef where you can snorkel or dive with wild dolphins in their natural habitat.
 The area is also known for its beautiful coral and marine life.

-Travel Time: Accessible by a boat trip, which takes about 2 hours from Marsa Alam.
+Distance: Accessible by a boat trip, which takes about 2 hours from Marsa Alam

 Travel Tip: Book a tour with a reputable operator that follows ethical guidelines for interacting with the dolphins to ensure their protection and your safety.